Long seen as partners, Huntsman and Clariant seal $14 billion merger

-ZURICH/FRANKFURT U.S.-based Huntsman Corp (HUN.N) and Switzerland's Clariant AG (CLN.S) are combining to create a chemical manufacturer with a market value of about $14 billion (10.76 billion pounds), the deal coming together after years of tentative mutual approaches.
+ZURICH/FRANKFURT U.S.-based Huntsman Corp (HUN.N) and Switzerland's Clariant AG (CLN.S) are combining to create a chemical manufacturer with a market value of about $14 billion, the deal coming together after years of tentative mutual approaches.

-The HuntsmanClariant speciality chemicals company will be 52 percent owned by Clariant shareholders and valued at around $20 billion when including debt, Clariant said in a statement.
+The HuntsmanClariant specialty chemicals company will be 52 percent owned by Clariant shareholders and valued at around $20 billion when including debt, Clariant said in a statement.

 Many European companies have turned to dealmaking as growth in the chemicals industry has slowed.
 European businesses have particularly suffered, losing market share to rivals in Asia, where demand is growing more quickly, or to North America, where energy is cheaper.